Motivic Realizations of Singularity Categories and Vanishing Cycles: Matrix factorizations and derived categories of singularities

-(there denoted as $\Delta$) is an inverse to the functor $\Sigma$ described in \cite[Theorem 2.7]{efimov2015coherent} (which is an analogue of Orlov's ``Cok'' functor in \cite[Thm 3.5]{MR2910782}), and thus is an equivalence (by \cite[Theorem 2.7]{efimov2015coherent}) on those LG-pairs $(X,f)$ where $f$ is flat (so that the derived fiber $X_0$ coincides with the scheme theoretic fiber considered in \cite[Theorem 2.7]{efimov2015coherent}), $X/S$ is separated (hence $X$ is), and $X$ has the resolution property, so that the standing hypotheses of \cite{efimov2015coherent}) are met.
+(denoted as $\Delta$ in loc. cit.) is an inverse to the functor $\Sigma$ described in \cite[Theorem 2.7]{efimov2015coherent} (which is an analogue of Orlov's ``Cok'' functor in \cite[Thm 3.5]{MR2910782}), and thus is an equivalence (by \cite[Theorem 2.7]{efimov2015coherent}) on those LG-pairs $(X,f)$ where $f$ is flat (so that the derived fiber $X_0$ coincides with the scheme theoretic fiber considered in \cite[Theorem 2.7]{efimov2015coherent}), $X/S$ is separated (hence $X$ is), and $X$ has the resolution property, so that the standing hypotheses of \cite{efimov2015coherent}) are met.
 See also \cite[Theorem 6.8.]{MR3007084}.
-As all the categories involved are stable, this implies the equivalence of the dg-enrichments. $\Box$